 Across the sample, Tavares tells Brides, when it came to the average relationship between life expectancy and age at parity (or the condition of having given birth), “there is indeed a tendency that says that the older women get pregnant, in particular, with the first child, the longer they live.
 This complements the individual and local studies that already showed this tendency.”

 Considering the possible policy implications of her study, Tavares writes that “it may be justified to promote pregnancy in the early 30s as a means to extend women’s life span.”

-The takeaway is clear, she says: If you’re a woman who ends up being what society considers an “older” mother—whether that’s because you sowed your wild oats during your 20s and waited to settle down with a partner, or you married young and wanted to get that corner office first before committing to the lifelong sentence of being called “Mommy”—there’s no need to feel guilty.
+One takeaway is clear, says Tavares: If you’re a woman who ends up being what society considers an “older” mother—whether it’s because you embraced freedom during your 20s, focused on your education, and waited to settle down with a partner, or you married young and wanted to get that corner office before committing being called “Mommy”—there’s no need to feel guilty.